wnederhof/basecode/README.md

 - **Non-intrusive:** code generated for one entity will not affect code of any another entity, nor will it *change* any other file in the project.

 ## Installation
-make sure you have the Go 1.16 or later installed.
+Make sure you have the Go 1.16 or later installed.
 Then run:
 ```shell
 go install github.com/wnederhof/basecode/cmd/basecode@latest
 ```